Inside the ANSWER, AUTHORITY, and ADDITIONAL sections, every line is one resource record with the same five columns:

 The types you meet, and their rdata

-• A and AAAA: an IPv4 or IPv6 address.
+- A and (the IPv4 address and IPv6 address records): an IPv4 or IPv6 address.
 The rdata is just the address.

-• PTR: the reverse record, mapping an address back to a name.
-You see it when you look up an address under in-addr.arpa or ip6.arpa.
+- (Pointer): the reverse record, mapping an address back to a name.
+You see it when you look up an address under

-• HTTPS and SVCB: newer service-binding records that carry connection hints (ALPN, port, address hints) for an origin.
+issue,issuewild,iodef), and a value. - HTTPS and SVCB: newer service-binding records that carry connection hints (, port, address hints) for an origin.

 TTL is a clock, not a constant